bamame/Final-Assignment---Process-Documentation/README.md

 # 1. Project Initiation

 ## Objective
-The Project Initiation phase focuses on defining the project's goals, scope, and deliverables.
-Key outputs include the Project Progress Plan, Project Overall Plan, and a formal Project Initiation Review Report to ensure thorough preparation and approval before moving to the next phase.
+The project initiation focuses on defining the project’s goals, scope, and key tasks, while developing a detailed project plan with resource allocation and timelines.
+It ensures the plan's feasibility through reviews, establishes a baseline for execution, and prepares for the next phase.

 ## Key Activities
 - Start: Initiate the process by defining the project’s goals and scope.